qgreg/p5awsitemcatalog/README.md

 ```
 mkdir .ssh
 ```
 Create a key locally.
 ```
 ssh-keygen
 ```
 Provide a password for the key file.
 Save the file locally in the home .ssh file.
 Copy the key from your local file to the file /home/grader/.ssh/authorized_keys

-Put property security in place
+Put property security in place:
 ```
 chmod 700 ~/.ssh
 chmod 644 ~/.ssh/authorized_keys

 Reference: https://www.udacity.com/course/viewer#!/c-ud299-nd/l-4331066009/m-4801089481

 ## Disable remote root login and enforce key-based authentication

 Edit the configuration file:
 ```
 sudo nano /etc/ssh/sshd_config
 ```
-Change thePermitRootLogin and PasswordAuthentication as follows:
+Change the PermitRootLogin and PasswordAuthentication as follows:
 ```
 PermitRootLogin no
 PasswordAuthentication no